pchang78/notion-content/README.md

 ---

 ## Custom Styles
-You are now able to add custom classes and custom CSS.
-Currenty you can only add classes to table and unorder list tags
+You can add custom classes and custom CSS.

+---

+## Automatic Content Refresh
+You can now set content to refresh automatically using WP-Cron.
+Intervals can be set for 15 Minutes, 30 Minutes, 1 Hour, 6 Hours, 12 Hours, or once a day.